ionvop/story-writing-assistant/README.md

 myBook.PropertyChanged += (sender, args) => Console.WriteLine($"Property {args.PropertyName} changed.");

-// Modifying the title triggers the event myBook.Title = "Software Development Fundamentals 2: The Sequel";
+// Modifying the title triggers the event myBook.Title = "Software Development Fundamentals: Object-Oriented Programming";
 ```

 This documentation provides an overview of the implemented classes and their functionalities.
-Developers can use this system as a foundation for building book management applications, extending and customizing it based on specific requirements.
+This also serves as a testament to the importance of **Object-Oriented Programming** in ways such as that other developers can use this system as a foundation for building book management applications, extending and customizing it based on specific requirements.

 ---
 ## Applications of OOP concepts